 \section{The General Decision Problem}

-We phrase the general decision problem as a two player game between nature and a decision maker.
+We phrase the general decision problem as a two-player game between nature and a decision maker.
 Let $\Theta$ be a set of possible values of some unknown, and $A$ the set of actions available to the decision maker.
 The consequence of an action is measured by a loss function $L : \Theta \times A \rightarrow \RR$.
 A negative loss represents a gain to the decision maker.
 The norm of a loss function is given by its largest possible consequence (positive or negative), $\norm{L}_\infty = \max_{\theta, a} \lvert L(\theta,a) \rvert$. \\ \\ Unknown to the decision maker is the \emph{exact} value of $\theta$.
 To \emph{discover} this, the decision maker is guided by experiments.
-Experiments loosely are a special kind of relationship between the set of unknowns and the outcome of the experiment.
-Due to limitations in the type/number of tests available to the decision maker, as well as potential errors in the measure apparatus, the exact identity of $\theta$ can remain a mystery in spite of observed data.
-We assume that the decision maker represents their uncertainty in $\theta$ via probability.
+An experiment is a special kind of relationship between the set of unknowns and the outcome of the experiment.
+Due to limitations in the type/number of tests available to the decision maker, as well as potential errors in the measurement apparatus, the exact identity of $\theta$ can remain a mystery despite observed data.
+We assume that the decision maker represents their uncertainty in $\theta$ through probability.